iqzy21/bookbot/README.md

+# My First Project
 # BookBot - A Text Analysis Tool

 *BookBot* is a Python-powered text analysis tool that reads any text file and generates a comprehensive report on its word count and the frequency of each letter.
 Originally built to analyse the novel *Frankenstein*, it can be used for any text file of your choice.